Teacher education: Rural

-Those training to teach in rural and remote areas face different challenges from those who teach in urban centres.
+Those training to teach in rural and remote areas face different challenges from those who teach in urban centers.
 Therefore, a different approach to teacher education is needed for those who aspire to each in rural and remote areas.
-It has been proposed that rural and remote communities may have more success recruiting teachers who already live in these communities, rather than trying to recruit urbanites to move to rural communities once they have completed their teacher training.
+It has been proposed that rural and remote communities may have more success recruiting teachers who already live in these communities, rather than recruiting urbanites to move to rural areas after completing their teacher training.
 Online and blended teacher education programs are becoming more prevalent to help meet the needs of teacher shortages in rural and remote areas.
 In addition, the United Nations Sustainable Development Goal 4 aims to substantially increase the supply of qualified teachers by 2030 through international cooperation.